mackenzie-norman/CS416_Project/notes.md

 I got really annoyed that I couldn't see what the midi files I was making looked like so I threw together a VSCode extension to be able to see them

 It is really hacky at the moment but I hope to spend a little more time and get it working well enough

+zbbing this project.
+Maybe if I have time over the break I will be able to return to it, but right now its not working and I feel comfortable turning in the vscode extension.

+If you want to hear something scary try running synth.py